svealinnea/Space-Age/README.md

 Returns their age in Venus years.
 Returns their age in Mars years.
 Returns their age in Jupiter years.
+Returns their life expectancy on each planet.
+Each planets life expectancy is around 100 of their planet years.

 ## Setup/Installation Requirements